-The HPO recommends that the Review Board find the conceptual proposal incompatible with the character of the landmark, and that if new construction continues to be pursued at this general location, it should be substantially reduced in length, broken up in mass, and pulled out of and off the woodland hillside.
+The HPO recommends that the Board find the conceptual proposal incompatible with the character of the landmark.
+If new construction continues to be pursued in this general location, it should be substantially reduced in length, broken up in mass, and pulled out of and off the woodland hillside.